ILIAS-eLearning/ILIAS/Services/AssessmentQuestion/docs/readme.md

     );
 ```

-# Consumer

-When integrating questions to any component for authoring purposes, a ctrlCalls to class.ilAsqQuestionAuthoringGui.php has to be implementet and as well as a forwarding in the consumer's `executeCommand()` method.

-The consumer is also repsonsible fot checking the RBAC Permissions.

-Additionally the consuming component has an opportunity to provide any command link either as a button (like the well known check button) rendered within the question canvas or as an entry in an question actions menu (e.g. discard or postpone solution).

 # Export / Import

 The assessment question service has two classes for the export and import.
 For the export `ilAssessmentQuestionExporter` extends `ilXmlExporter` and for the import `ilAssessmentQuestionImporter` extends `ilXmlImporter`.
 With these classes the assessment questions docks to the common export/import structure of ILIAS.